 that one may come across while running on the trail.
 Finally, the Caterpillar Crash Pad is a segmented part of the midsole that provides the shoe with a little bit of flexibility along with comfort and stability.
 Brooks put a lot of thought into the midsole of the Cascadia 11 and it all works together to provide a stable and comfortable ride along with high-quality protection.

 The Brooks Cascadia 11 features an element mesh upper.
-Brooks uses their Conformable Saddle Construction technology to help conform the upper to the foot, providing the runner with a comfortable and customizable fit.
+Brooks uses their Conformable Saddle Construction technology to help confirm the upper to the foot, providing the runner with a comfortable and customizable fit.

 There’s also an element lining that helps with any moisture, whether it comes from external conditions or from the foot itself.
 Brooks added a median strip at the toe box to give the shoe extra protection and durability.
 This is also great for runners who point their toes up and into the upper while running.
 Finally, the Cascadia 11’s sock liner gives the upper an extra layer of cushioning.
 Like the rest of the upper, the sock liner molds to the runner’s foot.
 Overall, the upper is designed to give the runner a comfortable fit with breathable material.

 These shoes weigh 11.8 ounces/335 grams for men, and 9.6 ounces/272 grams for women.
 This high weight is to be expected when it comes to a tough and durable trail running shoe